How to Apply

 Wake Forest University will consider the application of any qualified student, regardless of disability, based on the selection criteria established by the University which includes personal and academic merit.
 Upon matriculation, all students will be required to meet the same standards for graduation.

 The University endeavors to provide facilities which are in compliance with all laws and regulations regarding access for individuals with disabilities.
 Additionally, special services are available to reasonably accommodate students with disabilities.
-For more information on assistance for graduate students, please visit Disability Services (https://lac.wfu.edu).
+For more information on assistance for graduate students, please visit the Center for Learning, Access, and Student Success (https://class.wfu.edu).

 Regular Status in a Degree Program.
-A person with a superior undergraduate record (at least a B average or upper quarter of the class and with the appropriate courses), satisfactory GRE scores, TOEFL or IELTS scores (for international students), and/or good recommendations may apply for regular admission.
+A person with a superior undergraduate record (at least a B average or upper quarter of the class and with the appropriate courses), satisfactory GRE scores (where required), TOEFL or IELTS scores (for international students), and/or good recommendations may apply for regular admission.

 Provisional Status in a Degree Program.
 Provisional admission may be granted in certain circumstances and is limited to not more than one semester of full-time study or its equivalent in part-time study.